-- Talk to your child about special times; birthdays, weddings, christenings and other key events in their lives and the lives of others they know. - Encourage them to explore their surroundings, particularly outdoors in gardens, parks, woods, at the beach and so on. - Talk to your child about the changing seasons and what happens to the weather, to plants, the clothes they wear, and so on. - ➤ Allow them to use simple tools such as a small hand trowel to help with digging in the garden.
+- Talk to your child about family members and beliefs, including special times; birthdays, weddings, christenings and other key events in their lives and the lives of others they know. - Encourage them to explore the natural world and their surroundings, particularly outdoors in their village, gardens, parks, woods, at the beach and draw a map of their journey or animals and plants observed. - > Talk to your child about the changing seasons and what happens to the weather, to plants, the clothes they wear, and so on. - Allow them to use simple tools such as a small hand trowel to help with digging in the garden. - Encourage them to feel different textured objects and describe them e.g. rough cloth, smooth pebble, soft fur, etc.